 This past week I ran a series of articles helping you (and me!) get ready for the new school year.
 Personally, I love this time of year – like Anne Shirley, I excitedly look forward to a whole new year with no mistakes in it yet.
 We collect our materials, plan our schedules and get … Continue reading "Back to “Home” School Series (B2HS)"

 In honor of Black History Month, I thought it would be fun to again recommend some favorite books that deal with civil rights and famous African Americans.
-Each Wednesday throughout the month of February I shared a selected book on our Build Your Library Facebook page.
-Here is the recap: 2/7/2018: My first book recommendation … Continue reading "Black History Month Book Recommendations 2018"
+Each Wednesday throughout the month of February I will share a selected book on our Build Your Library Facebook page.
+Here is the recap as it unfolds: 2/5/2020: My first … Continue reading "Black History Month Book Recommendations 2020"